GyoseungKu/JetsonNano_Bird_Camera/README.md

    etc...

 ## 2. Install CUDA and cuDNN
-Install CUDA and cuUDNN for learning using GPU.
+Install CUDA and cuDNN for learning using GPU.

 ### 2-1.
 Ubuntu PC
 ```bash